Smith-Steve/VanityPhone-AWS-Project/README.md

 I would have also organized my code more clearly so it was easily understood, and I would've looked for simplications in the process as well.

+As regarding number order and storage, If I had been working on this project for a client, I would have spent time trying to understand what they were looking for; specifically if they wanted certain words stored that had ties to their products or company.
+Do they also want to find numbers that are associated to products they are working on for the future?

 I enjoyed this project and found it challenging and rewarding, I would like to have gotten the Amazon Connect contact flow working, and then have gotten it working so that it would accept real calls and return vanity strings.
 I wanted to see my call flow in action, and wanted to see my cell phone entered into dynamoDb from a phone call within the timeframe.
 I'm going to keep working at it!